MaryAngelique/freecodecamp-personal-portfolio/README.md

 ***

 ### *Requirements*
-- My portfolio should have a welcome section with an id of welcome-section.
+- My portfolio should have a welcome section with an id of welcome-section.✅

 - The welcome section should have an h1 element that contains text.